Jerjerzanne/bootstrap-testing/README.md

 The nature of these issues are, for the most part, security related, which mean you should have no issues running it, but this is definitely something I will need to look into if we want to use npm(apparently this is not an issue in Yarn).

+## Using yarn instead of npm

+yarn seems to be quite intuitive, and from what little research I made it should be safer and faster.
+I have yet to look into how its package lock operates compared to npm.

 ## Installation
-if you do not have node.js/npm - https://nodejs.org/en/
-if you want to control your versions of node, try nvm - https://github.com/creationix/nvm
+Follow the yarn installation instruction for your OS
+<a href="https://yarnpkg.com/lang/en/docs/install/#debian-stable" target="_blank">here</a>.
+Take note of the current stable version.
-once you npm working, clone the repo and move into it.
+Once you have yarn working at the stable version, clone the repo and move into it.
 ## From the repos directory
-    npm install
+    yarn
-    npm run gulp
+    yarn run gulp

 Change the `./src/index.html` file with any <a href="https://getbootstrap.com/docs/4.1/components/alerts/" target="_blank">bootstrap component</a>.